 Melanie Robinson is the Legal Education Officer for Law4all.
 She can visit your organisation or group to give you the information you need.
 To contact Melanie about Law4all telephone (08) 8111 5732 or by email on melanie.robinson [at] lsc.sa.gov.au.

 Changes to the Law

 The Statutes Amendment (Vulnerable Witnesses) Act 2015 was introduced into Parliament on 6 May 2015 to improve the position of vulnerable parties, namely children and persons with a cognitive impairment, within the criminal justice system, both in and out of court.
 The Act extends to victims, witnesses, suspects and defendants.
-The Act received Royal Assent on 6 August 2015 and will commence on 1 July 2016.
+The Act received Royal Assent on 6 August 2015 and commenced on 1 July 2016.

 The Act builds on previous changes to the law.
-The Act and the recent addition of s 51 to the Criminal Law Consolidation Act 1935 are both part of the wider Disability Justice Plan.
+The Act and the addition of s 51 to the Criminal Law Consolidation Act 1935 are both part of the wider Disability Justice Plan.

 All of these measures aim to ensure that people with disability, whether as victims, witnesses, suspects or defendants, are better served by the justice system.

 For information on the Disability Justice Plan contact the Senior Project Officer on 82071825 or DisabilityJusticePlan [at] sa.gov.au